Three different week-long intensive course tracks are offered in Geneva.

 • The Geneva Graduate Institute

 The course is directed by Dr. Cory Krupp, a trade economist and professor of the practice of public policy at Duke University’s Sanford School of Public Policy.
-She is also the Associate Dean of Academic Programs and Director of Graduate Studies for the Master of International Development Policy program at Sanford.
+She is also the Director of Graduate Studies for the Master of International Development Policy program at Sanford.
 Dr. Krupp has extensive teaching, research, and practice experience in trade policy and international finance issues and has worked with students and government officials from all over the world.
 She most recently was engaged on a project with the higher education sector in Laos, and has also been a trade economist on anti-dumping cases.

 Image